arendjr/selectivity/README.md

  * Select2 has explicit support for tags through the `tags` option.
 With Select3, tagging is also supported, but works through the regular `items` option.
+ * Formatting functions.
+Select2 allows you to specify a wide range of `format*()` functions in the options.
+With Select3, instead of passing various formatting functions, you can customize the templates, both globally and per instance.

 ### Miscellaneous